 Most victims face people doubting their experience.
 The default in our society is to assume that victims are lying.
 But statistics have shown that the number of false accusations tend to be extremely minor.
 Having doubt cast on your experience ontop of already having been through such a traumatic experience can be incredibly painful for survivors.
 Please don’t assume that someone who discloses they’ve been sexually assaulted is lying or cast doubts on the credibility of what they’re saying, as that can be extremely re-traumatizing.

 Why is this guide necessary?

 This guide is necessary because not only is sexual assault very common in our society, the ways that we respond to survivors of sexual assault are almost always not okay.
-We often blame them, are insensitive towards them, and say and do many other things that cause even more pain to people who have already been through something traumatic and difficult.
+We often blame them, are insensitive towards them, and say and do many other things that cause even more pain to people who have already been through something extremely traumatic and difficult.

-How we respond to survivors is extremely important.
+How we respond to survivors is important.
 It makes a huge difference to their recovery, to their ability to rebuild a sense of safety after the traumatic event.
 A good support network is helpful as they work to find healing.

 For the mental and emotional wellbeing of survivors, it is important that we stop responding in ways that are not okay.
 This guide is for adult survivors of sexual assault only.

 Don’t blame them for it or tell them what they should have done differently